deepparsania/kevit_prac/README.md

 # kevit_prac

-# 📸 KevitGram - A Flutter Instagram-Style Social App
+# 📸 Kevit Practical - A Flutter Instagram-Style Social App

-KevitGram is a lightweight Instagram-style social media mobile app built using **Flutter** and * *Riverpod**, featuring offline storage using **Hive**.
+Kevit Practical is a lightweight Instagram-style social media mobile app built using **Flutter** and *
+*Riverpod**, featuring offline storage using **Hive**.
 It allows users to create image posts, like and comment, and view a paginated feed — all in a sleek, modern UI.